Amechi101/concepteur-market-app/project-documents/Project Specifications.md

 - **Designer Admin Area**:

-This allows the designers to join the platform (upon being invited) and add information at their own time, while making an updates to the product information they add for users to see.
+This allows the designers to join the platform (upon being invited) and add information at their own time, while making any updates tothe product information they add for users to see.

-- **Indieitude** Admin Area**:
+- **Indieitude Admin Area**:

 This will be the master access for ourselves to govern the backend of the site, to approve user changes(see permissions in Users for more detail), Add our on content to the platform, using a similar methodology to the **designers** product upload and govern any other data in the site such as adding designers, deleting, and etc..